 In 2013, SIG Sauer set out to design and manufacture one of their most ambitious creations – a gas-operated submachine gun, chambered in 9X19mm.
 A new generation of MP5-style guns, if you will.
 SIG’s team was successful in their endeavor, and after many tests and trials, the SIG MPX was finally introduced in 2015.

-SIG Sauer MPX Submachine Gun Specs
+SIG Sauer MPX Specs

-- MSRP: $1852.
+- MSRP: $1852

-SIG Sauer MPX Submachine Gun Build
+SIG Sauer MPX Design

 This thing is built a lot like an AR, and that is no accident.
 The AR-platform is one of the most recognizable and widely-used designs in modern firearm history.
 The bolt catch, safety button, and magazine release are all styled in AR fashion, and to make it even better, SIG has made this platform completely ambidextrous.
 I say “better”, though to be fair there are those who are not too fond of ambi-controls.
 This thing has a fully closed and locked rotating bolt mechanism, which means it can a lot of punishment and stay operational, without malfunctioning for even a split-second.

 The MPX has a full-length Picatinny rail on top, and it comes with flip-up iron sights.
 There is also a KeyMod rail on the forend.
 The rear of the gun also has a small Picatinny rail, allowing you to mount the stock or brace of your choice on the back.
 Some attachments require paperwork, so make sure to comply with your local laws and regulations.
 The MPX’s grip is made of polymer.

 The place where the MPX varies greatly from the AR-platform is its operating system.
 Instead of an AR-like direct impingement system or MP5-esque blowback system, the MPX utilizes a short-stroke piston system, and this is part of what helps the gun be much safer, much cleaner, and much more reliable than similar submachine guns.